 Mount the SHARI PiHat Mod2 PC board onto the GPIO connector pins and the two 11 mm brass standoffs.
-Install nuts onto the brass standoffs (shown in red boxes).
-Shift the positions of the two PC boards so that the GPIO connector pins are approximately centered in the PCB holes and tighten the mounting hardware (two nuts and 4 standoffs).
+Install knurled fasteners onto the brass standoffs (shown in red boxes).
+Shift the positions of the two PC boards so that the GPIO connector pins are approximately centered in the PCB holes and tighten all mounting hardware.